ucoProject/ontology.unifiedcyberontology.org/CONTRIBUTE.md

 ## Ontodocs Auto-Deployment

-Previously, documentation for new releases of *CASE* would have to be manually built using gendocs/ontodocs.
+Previously, documentation for new releases of *CASE* would have to be manually built using gendocs/ontodocs, in order to deploy documentation via the [CASE website](https://caseontology.org/).
 With this repository, building the documentation and deploying it on the web will be a more automated process, and allow for local documentation to be built for necessary cases.